hpe-storage/scod/docs/csi_driver/deployment.md

 stringData:
   serviceName: primera3par-csp-svc
   servicePort: "8080"
-  backend: 10.10.0.2
+  backend: 192.168.1.110
   username: 3paradm
   password: 3pardata
 ```

 !!! caution "Improved Security"
-    From v2.5.2 onwards, all HPE Alletra Storage MP B10000 derived platforms except 3PAR should include port 443 with the backend IP address (i.e "10.10.0.2:443") to prevent the CSP from using SSH.
+    From v2.5.2 onwards, all HPE Alletra Storage MP B10000 (block) derived platforms except 3PAR should include port 443 with the backend IP address (i.e "192.168.1.110:443") to prevent the CSP from using SSH.

 Create the `Secret` using `kubectl`: